glenux/glenuxnet-blog/index.md

 I'm a CTO and co-founder of various organizations.
 I'm also a teacher and learner.

+I'm an engineer and I am obsessed by the study of the rules that govern the interaction between the agents of a system for its good (or bad) functioning.
+And when this system is not digital... it includes sociology, religion and ethology and anthropology.

-I love algorithms, infrastructures, networks, security...
+I love algorithms, infrastructures, networks, protocols, security...
 But I also secretly hate technology.
 I wonder about its evolution in the face of social, environmental and political issues.
 Leverage for freedom or for oppression?

-I'm an engineer but i'm also obsessed with the study of the rules that govern humans systems interaction, that includes sociology, religion and anthropology, in a quest to create resilient, contributive and a-centered society.
+I'm in a quest to create resilient, contributive and a-centered society where we would value skills and relationships more than careers and money.

 This blog is a central place for me to publish my musings on those topics and more.